HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_privacy_pii.md

 User data in the People Service can be categorized into two main types:

 - **Aggregated data**: Information that is provisioned from external sources.
-Refer to the [user provisioning](./user_provisioning/user-federation.md) section for more information.
+Refer to the [User provisioning](./user_provisioning/user_federation.md) section for more information.
 - **User-generated data**: Information that users provide directly to the People Service, such as profile details or tags.

 Which property is aggregated or allowed to be provided by the user can be configured in the People Service.
-Refer to the [user properties](./managing_user_properties.md) section for more information.
+Refer to the [Managing user properties](./managing_user_properties/index.md) section for more information.
 In the context of data privacy, it is essential to distinguish between these two types of data and ensure that they are handled appropriately.

 ### Data storage